 Repairing vs. Replacing

 If the damage affects only a small area of the fence, it’s sometimes possible to revitalize the fence by replacing a few of the affected boards and posts.
 While this may seem like a cheaper alternative to replacement, it’s also important to consider your long-term costs.
 Problems due to age and general wear and tear will continue to affect the remaining boards.
-In many cases, you end up spending more to repair multiple sections again and again than if you had simply replaced the fence in the first place.
+In many cases, you end up spending more to repair multiple sections again and again than if you had simply replaced the entire fence in the first place.